 Books in the “Xanth” series

 “I have tried to slowly age the material, so that some four-letter words are used though generally bleeped out, and some adults signal the stork onstage instead of in the unmentioned background.
 But in general this remains a fun series, suitable for mature children if not for the freakable mothers of teens.”

 As the series continues, Xanth’s historical background is filled in, and reasons are given for many of the magical features of the land.
 The book ‘Question Quest’ has a history of Xanth up to that point, compiled by a reader, which the author has adopted, and to which he remains consistent.
-The history can also be found at http://www.hipiers.com/timeline.html.
+A copy of the history, which continues to be updated, can also be found at http://www.hipiers.com/timeline.html.

+Books in the “Xanth” series